abhu-A-J/vanilla-js-works/README.md

 # Vanilla JS Works!

-A collection of sample and test proejects created to understand the DOM in depth using your good old friend plain old vanilla JS.
+A collection of projects created to understand Document Object Model (DOM) in depth using vanilla JS.